amolmote/Basic-Java-DSA/basic java and DSA codes/collections/interfaces-in-collection.md

 - In general, collection interface is considered as *root* interface of collection framework.
 - there is no concret class which implements collection interface directly.

 Collection  | Collections
 ------------- | -------------
-  Collection is a interface, if we want to represent a group of individual objects a single entity then we should go for **Collection** | Collections is an utility class present in java.util package to define sevaral utility methods for collection objects.like sorting, searching etc.
+Collection is a interface  |  Collections is an utility class present in java.util package. if we want to represent a group of individual objects a single entity => **Collection**  | To define sevaral utility methods for collection objects.like sorting, searching etc.

   **List(I) - 1.2v**(Duplicates Allowed, Insertion order Preserved)